ASU faculty who inspire: Bryan Brayboy

 Exploring the relationships of knowledge systems in higher education

 What do we value?
 What’s the meaning of traditions?
 What’s the origin story of certain ideas?
 What happens if there are multiple knowledge systems at play?
-These are all fundamental questions that Brayboy helps students explore in his ASU Online course, Indigenous Knowledge in Education.
-His teachings guide students through the important philosophical traditions for indigenous and tribal people.
+These are all fundamental questions that Brayboy helped students explore in his ASU Online course, Indigenous Knowledge in Education.
+His teachings guided students through the important philosophical traditions for indigenous and tribal people.

 Connecting cultures and ideas online